Despite Loss to Israel Adesanya, a Glimpse of Vintage Anderson Silva Was Awesome

 So good.

-After the fight, Silva told Jon Anik that he’d maybe like to fight one more time in his hometown of Curitiba, where the UFC will have an event in May.
+After the fight, Silva told UFC commentator Jon Anik that he'd maybe like to fight one more time in his hometown of Curitiba, where the UFC will have an event in May.
 But with Silva, you never know what will happen.
-He’s maddening in his ability to give absolutely no concrete answers when he wants to be coy, and for all we know, we might be talking about a Silva fight in 2022.
-He’s 43 years old, but Randy Couture won a heavyweight championship when he was much older than 43.
+He's maddening in his ability to give absolutely no concrete answers when he wants to be coy, and for all we know, we might be talking about a Silva fight in 2022.
+He's 43 years old, but Randy Couture won a heavyweight championship when he was 43 and still fought another four years after that.
 And the version of Silva we saw against Adesanya on Saturday night?
 That guy would smoke a lot of good UFC middleweights.

 Or maybe he'll retire and ride off into the Hall of Fame and spend the rest of his life training others who grew up watching and wanting to be just like Anderson Silva.
 As Adesanya said after the win on the pay-per-view broadcast, Silva is the Michael Jordan of mixed martial arts.
 He will continue to influence the next generation.